 In the early hours of April 18, 1906, a massive earthquake struck the city of San Francisco, California.
-The quake and subsequent fires resulted in widespread death and destruction, with about half of the city’s population of 400,000 rendered homeless.1
+Along with subsequent fires, it resulted in widespread death and destruction, with about half of the city’s population of 400,000 rendered homeless.1

-Frank Gale, the Christian Science Committee on Publication for California, reported on the situation in an April 20 letter to Alfred Farlow, his Manager in Boston.
-No Christian Scientists had been injured but a number had been “burned out” of their homes.
-The Christian Science branch church in San Francisco had been holding services in rented buildings, which were now destroyed, as was their Christian Science Reading Room.2
+Frank Gale, the Christian Science Committee on Publication for California, reported on the situation in an April 20 letter to Alfred Farlow, his manager in Boston.
+No Christian Scientists had been injured, but a number had been “burned out” of their homes.
+The Christian Science branch church in San Francisco had been holding services in rented buildings that were now destroyed, as was their Christian Science Reading Room.2

-The San Francisco Christian Scientists formed a relief committee to accept donations and provide support for their members; Gale served as chairman.3 This committee established a headquarters at the home of Sue Ella Bradshaw, one of the pioneers of Christian Science in California.
-While public church services could not yet resume, he said, “wherever Christian Scientists were stopping a service was held ….
-This is a beautiful illustration of the practical utility of our form of service, which can be used under all conditions.”4 One church member supplied an unoccupied house to serve as a home for women and children, while tents were erected outside as a shelter for the men.5Gale concluded in his letter to Farlow, “This is a time to realize that divine Love is meeting every need and work on.”6
+The San Francisco Christian Scientists formed a relief committee to accept donations and provide support for their members; Gale served as chairman.3 This committee established a headquarters at the home of Sue Ella Bradshaw, a pioneer of Christian Science in California.
+He said that, while public church services could not yet resume, “wherever Christian Scientists were stopping a service was held ….
+This is a beautiful illustration of the practical utility of our form of service, which can be used under all conditions.”4 Bradshaw supplied her home for women and children, while tents were erected outside as a shelter for the men.5Gale concluded in his letter to Farlow, “This is a time to realize that divine Love is meeting every need and work on.”6

-While no offering can liquidate one’s debt of gratitude to God, the fervent heart and willing hand are not unknown to nor unrewarded by Him.—Mary Baker Eddy
+While no offering can liquidate one’s debt of gratitude to God, the fervent heart and willing hand are not unknown to nor unrewarded by Him.

 - The Center for Legislative Archives, “Featured Congressional Document: San Francisco Earthquake, 1906.”
 Archives.gov, accessed January 10, 2017, https://www.archives.gov/legislative/features/sf.